mcernusca/use-key-state/README.md

 Notes
 -----------

-If you're still confused, this is essentially sugar over a callback API like:
+If you're still confused, this is essentially hook sugar over a callback API like:

 ```javascript
 useKey.on("a+s+d", (down) => {